hammerheim-game/hammerheim-rules/3-warbands/dwarven-treasure-hunters.md

 hoping to accumulate a large enough hoard to establish his own holding.
 At this time, the largest source of wealth in the Known World is rumoured to be a city in the Empire.
-The city is known as Hammerheim...
+The city is known as Mordheim...

 ##### Special Rules